juice-shop/juicy-statistics/README.md

 This program is free software: you can redistribute it and/or modify it under the terms of the [MIT license](LICENSE).
-OWASP Juice Shop Statistics and any contributions are Copyright © by Bjoern Kimminich 2021\.
+OWASP Juice Shop Statistics and any contributions are Copyright © by Bjoern Kimminich & the OWASP Juice Shop contributors 2021\.